johnhawkinson/IDAlias/README.md

-Force alias resolution in NSSavePanels under 10.8 for recalcitrant applications.
+Force alias resolution in NSSavePanels under 10.7 for recalcitrant applications.
 Such as InDesign.
+And also 10.8 (Mountain Lion)

 This addresses the problems seen in http://forums.adobe.com/thread/950652.